tjd1234/cmpt120fall2022/lectures/lecture6/lecture6notes.md

 ```

 The idea is to make a template for the structure of a product name, e.g. each
-name in the example follows the template "<modifier1> <modifier2> <noun>
+name in the example follows the template "{modifier1} {modifier2} {noun}
-<verb>".
+{verb}".
 For each modifier, noun, and verb, create a list of interesting
 words.
 Then use `random.choice` to chose random words from the lists, and
 print the results using the template.